Fandango (Italian company): History

 Fandango was founded in 1989 by Domenico Procacci, who named it after the 1985 film of the same name starring Kevin Costner.
 Fandango's first production was the film The Station (1990) by Sergio Rubini.
 The film was screened at the Venice International Film Festival, and was awarded the David di Donatello Award for Best New Director and the Nastro d'Argento for Best New Director.
 In 1992, Fandango produced its first international co-production, Bad Boy Bubby by Rolf de Heer.
 The collaboration later inspired the creation of an Australian branch of Fandango in 2002.
 In 1998, Fandango produced two films by first-time directors: Radiofreccia by Luciano Ligabue and e Ecco fatto by Gabriele Muccino.

 In 2000, Fandango Distribuzione was created.
 Its first film was Johnny the Partisan (2000) by Guido Chiesa, which Fandango also produced.
 In 2001, the Radio Fandango record label was founded.
 It was initially started to publish soundtracks of the films produced.
 Since 2005, however, it has been a full-fledged record label.
 Towards the end of 2002, the Laboratorio Fandango was created.
 In practice, it is a film school divided into a directing course and a production course.
 It is free and open to a maximum of 12 students.

-Fandango owns the historic Politecnico cineclub, which Procacci acquired in 2001.
-It is located in the Flaminio quartiere of Rome.
+Fandango owned the historic Politecnico cineclub, which Procacci acquired in 2001.
+It was located in the Flaminio quartiere of Rome.
 In 2006, Procacci opened the Caffè Fandango, a bookshop meeting place and center for promotion.

 The animated logo shown at the beginning of the films produced and distributed by Fandango was created by Gianluigi Toccafondo.